 I was you once.

-I joined the Amazon affiliate program what seems ages ago.
-And for the longest of time, I only made cents with it.
+When I joined the Amazon affiliate program, I only made cents with it.
 I didn’t have a strategy and I didn’t make a point of including special links in my content.

 Obviously, you can’t earn an affiliate commission if you don’t do as much as place affiliate links in your posts.
 It’s like expecting to win the lottery without ever buying a ticket.

 Oh, and I was biased because I thought it was impossible to cash in monthly checks by curating inexpensive rose gold office supplies and recommending AmazonFresh to busy boss babes who don’t have time to go grocery shopping.

 But with 100 million Prime subscribers and over 40% of all e-commerce sales in the U.S. taking place on Amazon, not leveraging the power of this giant would mean leaving money on the table.